FusionAuth/fusionauth-site/astro/src/content/articles/authentication/login-authentication-workflows.md

 ## Definitions

-* **Native login form** - this is a form built directly into the application rather then leveraging an external login form such as OAuth
+* **Native login form** - this is a form built directly into the application rather then leveraging an external login form such as an OAuth provider
 * **Application backend** - this is the backend of the application, not the IdP (i.e. not FusionAuth)

 ## Traditional web application authentication